FrogOfJuly/rogue-like/README.md

   after this you should be able to import this module from anywhere.

-  Whether you do it like this or build it manually, please ensure your `CC` and `CXX` variables are set to compilers supporting the `C++-20` concepts feature.
+  Whether you do it like this or build it manually, please ensure your `CC` and `CXX` variables are set to compilers supporting the `C++-20` concepts feature (Apple clang won't fit).
 - build (optional):

   You can just install the whole thing via `pip`, but you can optionally build it yourself first.